top of page

 DETAILS

-The Wild Arts Learning Conference is a unique opportunity for educators to learn about heritage skills and nature-based arts they can use in their programs.
+The Wild Arts Learning Conference is a unique opportunity for educators to learn about materials literacy, nature-based arts and heritage skills they can use in their programs.
+Participants will have daily presentations, engage with hands-on learning and have time to network with fellow educators.

-Hosting 45 participants, so reserve space, soon!
+Hosting 24 participants, so reserve space, soon!

 Daily Workshops